 Just as requisition requests must be approved, so too must purchase orders.
 This scrutiny is to ensure the accuracy and legitimacy of requested items.
 Accepted purchase orders are then sent to suppliers.

-Vendors have the ability to negotiate, approve or reject a purchase order.
+Vendors can negotiate, approve or reject a purchase order.
 Once a vendor approves a purchase order, both buyer and supplier enter into a legally binding contract.